codex-academy/Nelisa/6_Deploy_roles_login.md

 * user roles:
     * a read-only role - that can only see data;
     * an admin role - that can see and add data.
-* a user management console where admin users can create users and manage user roles;
+* a user management page where admin users can create users and manage user roles;
 * encrypted user passwords.

 ## Learning areas